djlouie/Assignment_5_Three_JS/README.md

 * 2 camera positions: 1 for cockpit and 2 for window viewing
 * Hyperspeed Animation
 * You can change the colors of the spotlights on the space ship that shine on the meteors
-* You can edit time between asteroid spaws, asteroid speed, and max asteroids
+* You can edit time between asteroid spawns, asteroid speed, and max asteroids
 * The "scanner" using billboards is toggleable w/ Lethal Co. ref sound effect
 * You can destroy asteroids by clicking using pickers
 * You can adjust fog color and area (default black)